mikahado/project-1/NOTES.md

 Like a step counter, but for your whole life.
 App for middle aged people that want a fire under their butt.

 What does it do?
 The app puts your life in time into perspective.
-It shows you how many months you have lived, and how many you might have left, based on average life expectancy.
+It shows you how many months you have lived  based on average life expectancy.
 It is positive, supportive, inspirational.
-Not like a 'death counter'.
+Not like a 'death counter', it offers features to improve your productivity and quality of life, month by month.

 Reminds you once every 3-5 weeks (on random days you have taken less than average steps), how many months you have lived...